-43.4.11 Cooling System
+52.11 Cooling System

-- 43.4.11.1 The engine cooling water radiator/s and position is free.
+- 52.11.1 The engine cooling water radiator/s and position is free.
 The addition of electric water pumps to aid water cooling is authorised.
-The addition of ducting components to improve airflow through the radiator is authorised. - 43.4.11.2 Transmission coolers free - 43.4.11.3 Power steering coolers free - 43.4.11.4 All coolers and ducting must be housed within the standard bodywork profiles.
+The addition of ducting components to improve airflow through the radiator is authorised. - 52.11.2 Transmission coolers free - 52.11.3 Power steering coolers free - 52.11.4 All coolers and ducting must be housed within the standard bodywork profiles.
 Minimal cutting of internal bodywork only is allowed to accommodate the fitting of these systems.

-43.5 CLASS D - PRODUCTION BASED VEHICLES WITH CHASSIS, 4 LITRES
+53 CLASS D | PRODUCTION BASED VEHICLES WITH CHASSIS, 4 LITRES

-43.5.1 Engine
+53.1 Engine

-- 43.5.1.1 Naturally aspirated petrol engines with four cylinders or more, and a maximum capacity of 4000cc, or alternatively, a Turbo Diesel Engine with a maximum capacity of 3200cc. - 43.5.2.2 All Class D Vehicles must be fitted with Group N specification engines. - 43.5.1.3 The turbo charger fitted to a diesel engine selected must be homologated. - 43.5.1.4 Exhaust manifold and exhaust system is free Refer Art 34. - 43.5.1.5 Flywheel to be original, or made of ferrous material only, otherwise free. - 43.5.1.6 Engine mountings are free, however the engine must remain in its original position.
-The attachment of the mounts to the engine block must be to the standard position. - 43.5.1.7 Cooling systems for engine water, lubrication oil, power steering, gearbox and transmission oil are free, except that the bodywork regulations must be respected.
-Water radiator must be retained in its original area as in the production vehicle, e.g. in front of the engine. - 43.5.1.8 Air cleaner system and position is free. - 43.5.1.9 Air conditioners and heaters may be removed. - 43.5.1.10 Piggyback, remapped and direct replacement ECU's are permitted.
+- 53.1.1 Naturally aspirated petrol engines with four cylinders or more, and a maximum capacity of 4000cc, or alternatively, a Turbo Diesel Engine with a maximum capacity of 3200cc. - 53.1.2 All Class D Vehicles must be fitted with Group N specification engines from the same marque of the body and chassis. - 53.1.3 The turbo charger fitted to a diesel engine selected must be homologated. - 53.1.4 Exhaust manifold and exhaust system is free Refer Art 34. - 53.1.5 Flywheel to be original, or made of ferrous material only, otherwise free. - 53.1.6 Engine mountings are free; however, the engine must remain in its original position.
+The attachment of the mounts to the engine block must be to the standard position. - 53.1.7 Cooling systems for engine water, lubrication oil, power steering, gearbox and transmission oil are free, except that the bodywork regulations must be respected.
+Water radiator must be retained in its original area as in the production vehicle, e.g., in front of the engine. - 53.1.8 Air cleaner system and position is free. - 53.1.9 Air conditioners and heaters may be removed. - 53.1.10 Piggyback, remapped and direct replacement ECU's are permitted.
 The engine wiring harness, connectors and sensors are free.
 The air mass sensor is free.
 The air valve may be enlarged provided it is still housed within the standard throttle body.
-Refer Art 43.1.10. - 43.5.1.11 No telemetry is permitted.
+Refer Art 43.5. - 53.1.11 No telemetry is permitted.
+Refer ART 43.8.
 No traction control systems or devices are permitted.
-Refer Art 43.1.10 and 34. - 43.5.1.12 Diesel engine intercoolers must comply with clauses 43.2.6, 7 and 8.
+Refer ART 43.5. - 53.1.12 Diesel engine intercoolers must comply with ARTS 33.2.3, 33.2.4 & 33.2.5.

-43.5.2 Transmission/Driveline
+53.2 Transmission/Driveline

-- 43.5.2.1 Drive 2x4 or 4x4. - 43.5.2.2 Clutch and pressure plates are free, but are restricted to a maximum of twin plates.
-Carbon friction plates are not allowed. - 43.5.2.3 Gearbox may be replaced with any unit from the model range of the vehicle, or a Controllers Approved gearbox.
-Gearbox mountings are free. - 43.5.2.4 Transfer case may be replaced with any unit from the model range of the vehicle, internals free or a Controllers Approved unit.
-Transfer case mountings are free. - 43.5.2.5 Axle housings from the same model range as the vehicle may be used including rear housings being used in front and front axle housings being used at rear.
-Axle housings may be reinforced. - 43.5.2.6 Internal axle components are free, including drive shafts but ferrous materials only. - 43.5.2.7 Prop shafts and centre bearings are free but ferrous materials only.
+- 53.2.1 Drive 2x4 or 4x4. - 53.2.2 Clutch and pressure plates are free but are restricted to a maximum of twin plates.
+Carbon friction plates are not allowed. - 53.2.3 Gearbox may be replaced with any unit from the model range of the vehicle, or a Controllers Approved gearbox.
+Gearbox mountings are free. - 53.2.4 Transfer case may be replaced with any unit from the model range of the vehicle, internals free or a Controllers Approved unit.
+Transfer case mountings are free. - 53.2.5 Axle housings from the same model range as the vehicle may be used including rear housings being used in front and front axle housings being used at rear.
+Axle housings may be reinforced. - 53.2.6 Internal axle components are free, including drive shafts but ferrous materials only. - 53.2.7 Prop shafts and centre bearings are free but ferrous materials only.